MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 2. In the Company Login window, select the appropriate company, then choose OK.

-To verify the company you’re accessing, check the Microsoft Dynamics GP application window status bar; the current company is displayed there.
+To verify the company you're accessing, check the Microsoft Dynamics GP application window status bar; the current company is displayed there.

 #### Setting up company address information

-Once you’ve created a company, you’ll need to enter additional information for it.
+Once you've created a company, you'll need to enter additional information for it.
 Use the Company Setup window to enter addresses for the selected company.